Publication Ethics

 Contribution to editorial decisions

-Peer review assists the Editorial Board in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.
-Peer review is an essential component of formal scholarly communication, and lies at the heart of the scientific method.
+Peer review assists the Editorial Board in making editorial decisions and, through the editorial communications with the author, may also assist the author in improving the paper.
+Peer review is essential to formal scholarly communication and lies at the heart of the scientific method.

 Promptness